usnistgov/metaschema-xslt/README.md

 With `bash` and Maven installed, run any script given at the top level.
 Use `--help` for help.

+Additionally, scripts and stylesheets will be documented *in situ* using readmes and in line.

 For testing, all XSpec scenarios (`*.xspec`) can be run in place to generate local test reports.

+Users are also expected to call resources in this repository from their own scripts.
+Do this either by cloning, copying and modifying scripts here; by writing your own; or by adapting code into the XML/XSLT processing framework or stack of your choice.

 ### Dependencies

 As noted, the Saxon XSLT engine can be regarded as a *de facto* dependency - while this XSLT-conformant code should in principle run in *any* processor implementing the language.
 SaxonHE can be bundled using Maven or another Java packaging technology.

+At time of writing, Saxon versions 10-12 are all known to work with this codebase.
+When reporting bugs please include the version of your processor.

 Developers interested in demonstrating the viability of these processes in different processors and environments are eagerly invited to participate in development of this tool or [related tools](#Related_projects).

 ### Git Client Setup